 It’s worth noting that police reports and determinations made by insurance companies won’t control the outcome of a court case.
-For one thing, certain evidence might be prevented from being introduced during trial, such as police reports.
+For one thing, they might prevent certain evidence from being introduced during trial, such as police reports.
 Also, different rules govern the legal determination of responsibility for a car accident.

 You should also remember that evidence of a traffic citation or violation can persuade a court that the violating party was negligent and at fault for the accident.
 This is a concept known as negligence per se and it can be quite useful to your case if you were injured by a driver who violated traffic rules.

-The Importance of Knowing How Is Fault Determined
+The Importance of Knowing How To Determined Fault

 A car accident can be a traumatizing, confusing, and overwhelming experience.
 Dealing with insurance companies, police officers, and the possibility of a lawsuit can be scary and difficult.
-If you were injured in a car accident and are worried about whether or not you were at fault, then an experienced car accident attorney can help you.
+After an injury from a car accident, you could worry about whether or not you were at fault.
+Luckily, an experienced car accident attorney can help you.

 However, a reliable attorney can do more than provide you with useful legal advice.
-They can also make sure that your rights are protected, and that you don’t give statements that will be used against you.
+They can also make sure that your rights are protected, and that you don’t give statements the other side can use against you.
 As well as, that you receive the compensation that you deserve.

-Hopefully, after reading the above article, you now have a better idea of how is fault determined in a car accident.
+Hopefully, after reading the above article, you now have a better idea of how they determine fault in a car accident.
 And, how different parties can come to different conclusions.